Updated: May 5

 To avoid damaging hedges and gates, please use the stiles provided.
 If there aren’t any, find an alternative route, taking care when clambering over or through the hedges.
 There may be barbed wire (or stinging nettles – been there done that!) so assess the area before diving in.

 Hedges and walls are hard to maintain, so please look after our countryside – if you’re on a public right of way, there should be a way to get over or through so ensure you look around before potentially damaging the walls or hedges unnecessarily.
 Most stiles have handy little entrances for dogs, but if not, please make sure they have help getting over so that they don’t damage the hedges, walls or themselves.

 Try not to get between cows and their calves, walk around the herd and keep dogs close.
 If a cow comes running towards you, let your dog off the lead – your dog can outrun the cow and escape into a hedge.
 Don’t walk with your back to a cow if they come towards you and don’t make sudden moves.
 Walk towards them and you’ll likely see them retreat.
 Cows are inquisitive creatures and don’t mean to cause harm, unless they’re protecting their young.

 11. Pick up after yourselves

 No matter what it is, always take your rubbish home with you or pop it in a bin.
-Even food that’s finished with – apple cores for example – need to go back with you and not thrown into a hedge because did you know, apple cores can take up to 8 weeks to biodegrade?!
-Your trusty source of energy, the banana, may be great at boosting you up a hill.
-But did you know its skin can take up to TWO years to biodegrade?
+Even food that’s finished with – apple cores for example – need to go back with you and not thrown into a hedge.
+Did you know, apple cores can take up to 8 weeks to biodegrade?!
+Your trusty source of energy, the banana, may be great at boosting you up a hill, but did you know its skin can take up to TWO YEARS to biodegrade?

 Don’t be a tosser!
 Take your rubbish home.